desu777/0gscan.fun/README.md

-# 0G Airdrop Transparency Report
+# 0G Airdrop Distribution Tracker

-Independent on-chain verification of 0G Labs token distribution.
-This project exposes the reality behind their airdrop promises.
+Independent on-chain verification and monitoring platform for 0G Labs token distribution.

-## The Fraud Exposed
+## Overview

+This application provides transparent, real-time tracking of the 0G token airdrop distribution.
+All data is sourced directly from the blockchain and can be independently verified.

+### What This Application Shows

+- **Distribution Progress:** Real-time percentage of tokens distributed vs. announced
+- **Recipient Statistics:** Complete list of all wallets that received airdrops
+- **Phase Breakdown:** Separate tracking for community (W0G) and node operator distributions
+- **Live Monitoring:** Automatic blockchain scanning for new claims every 5 hours
+- **Verifiable Data:** Direct links to blockchain explorer for all transactions

+### Distribution Status (as of September 29, 2024)

-**Promised at TGE:** 26,000,000 0G (2.6% of total supply)
+- **Announced at TGE:** 26,000,000 0G (2.6% of total supply)
-**Actually Delivered:** 6,590,871 0G (0.659% of total supply)
-**Missing:** 19,409,129 0G (74.65% not delivered)

-They delivered only **25.35%** of what they promised at TGE.
+- **Currently Distributed:** Dynamic calculation based on blockchain data
+- **Total Recipients:** 21,234 unique wallets
+- **Contract Status:** Active and monitored automatically

 ## Project Structure

 ```
 0g-transparency/
-├── backend/           # Express API server
+├── backend-new/       # Express API server with blockchain scanner
-├── frontend/          # React + Vite frontend
+├── frontend/          # React + Vite frontend application
+├── data/              # SQLite databases with airdrop data
-├── phase1.db          # Community airdrop data (4,542 wallets)
+│   ├── phase1.db      # Community airdrop data
-├── phase2.db          # Node operators data (16,881 wallets)
+│   └── phase2.db      # Node operators data
 └── README.md
 ```